davidsd29/ai-moodboard/README.md

 ##How it Works

-1. User enters a prompt in the Generate Page.
+1.User enters a prompt in the Generate Page.

 2.Depending on the mode (mock AI / real AI):